SchnoppDog/piano-led/.github/readme_files/BEGINNER.md

 usbDetect.on('add',(device) => {
     if(device.deviceName === "Digital_Piano")
 ```
-Replace in this if-statemant the `Digital_Paino` with your saved value (the value you copied in the second step).
+Replace in this if-statemant the `Digital_Piano` with your saved value (the value you copied in the second step).
 In this if-statemant you should also see this:
 ```
 const midiInput = new pianoMidi.Input('Digital Piano:Digital Piano MIDI 1 20:0')
 ```